 In other words, what is he telling us there?
 Notice that earlier, this was the first presentation of his thesis.
 It consisted in saying: distinction of nature, opposition, if you will, between traversed space and movement as act of traversing.
 Now, the second presentation already seems to me much more interesting and intriguing.
-He distinguishes, he opposes two sets: first set, on the left, immobile sections plus the idea of succession as abstract time, immobile sections plus the idea of succession as abstract time, and on the other side, on the right, movement, movement qualified as a particular movement or another plus concrete duration which is expressed in this movement.
+He distinguishes, he opposes two sets: first set, on the left, immobile sections plus the idea of succession as abstract time, immobile sections plus the idea of succession as abstract time, movement, movement qualified as a particular movement or another plus concrete duration which is expressed in this movement.
 [Pause]